- 01

 NIL stands for “Name, Image, and Likeness” and specifically refers to the use of a student-athletes NIL through marketing and promotional endeavors.
 Student-athletes at NCAA institutions have been allowed to monetize their NIL beginning as of July 1, 2021 following the Supreme Court’s ruling in NCAA v Alston

-An NIL activity involves the use of a student-athlete’s name, image, or likeness for promotional purposes by a third-party not associated with the NCAA or an NCAA institution such as: Social media influencing and other promotions Personal appearances at businesses, conferences, camps, parties TV ads, radio ads, print ads Endorsements of a third-party Student-athlete-run camps and private lessons Autographs Sale of student-athlete owned apparel and personal items Student-athlete run businesses
+An NIL activity involves the use of a student-athlete’s name, image, or likeness for promotional purposes by a third-party not associated with the NCAA or an NCAA institution such as:

 The term “Collective” is a term of art and carries with it no particular legal significance.
 In a nutshell, an NIL Collective is a corporation independent of a university that pools funds from alumni, boosters and businesses to help facilitate NIL deals for athletes.